Motyxia: Theories for Bioluminescence Functionality

+Motyxia bistipita

+The discovery of the Motyxia bistipita after nearly 50 years revealed new characteristics about the species and genus.
+In 1967, two small millipedes were discovered in San Luis Obispo, and were coined as a new species, Xystocheir bistipita.
+For almost 50 years, these two millipedes were the only sightings of the species, until they were rediscovered in 2013 in San Luis Obispo once again.
+The rediscovered specimens were brought to a lab and examined, where it was discovered that the species was bioluminescent.
+With this new piece of information, the Xystocheir bistipita was found to have a closer phylogenetic relationship with the Motyxia species and was renamed Motyxia bistipita.
+M. bistipita lives in low elevations of the Sierra Nevada mountains in California, in a hotter, drier climate than other Motyxia.
+The glow is believed to be a response to heat; the bioluminescent proteins help neutralize the body's byproducts caused by heat.
+The bioluminescence later evolved as a warning signal to predators that the body contained cyanide.

 Ecology and behavior

 Motyxias occur in live oak and giant sequoia forests, and notably also in meadows.
 The presence of xystodesmid millipedes in meadows is atypical for the family.
 Most species are observed under canopies of broad-leaf deciduous forests.
 All Motyxia species are exclusively nocturnal.
 During the day, individuals are burrowed beneath the soil.
 At night, they emerge (by an unknown mechanism not related to light since they're blind) and feed on decaying vegetation.
 Individuals of the species M. sequoiae have been observed climbing on tree trunks, possibly consuming algae and lichens adhering to the bark.

 Natural predators of motyxias include rodents, geophilid centipedes, and larval phengodid beetles.

 Life cycle

 The life cycle of M. sequoiae was studied in detail in the early 1950s.
-Eggs are round, about 0.7mm in diameter, and are laid in masses of 70-160 eggs.
+Eggs are round, about 0.7mm in diameter, and are laid in masses of 70–160 eggs.
 After about two weeks the larvae hatch with seven body segments and three pairs of legs, and measure about 1.7mm long.
 Juveniles exhibit bioluminescence as early as hatching.
 Additional legs and body segments develop with each molt, during which the animals construct a protective spherical cocoon or molt chamber out of soil.
 Larvae go through seven developmental stages (instars) before reaching adulthood.
 In males, the single pair of reproductive structures (gonopods) begin to develop in the 4th instar, before which male and females have equal numbers of walking legs, and after which males have one fewer pair.